Taff Vale Railway: Llantrisant lines

 In 1857 a competitive threat emerged when the Ely Valley Railway was incorporated to build a broad-gauge line from Llantrisant, on the South Wales Railway between Cardiff and Bridgend, towards the Rhondda valley.
 The line opened in August 1860 as far as Tonyrefail and in 1862 it was extended to Penygraig, close to the TVR at Tonypandy.
 It was leased to the GWR from 1 January 1861; the GWR wanted it as a source for locomotive coal and the lease was independent of the local broad gauge railway, the South Wales Railway.

-The Company saw this as a threat and promoted the nominally-independent Llantrissant and Taff Vale Junction Railway, which obtained its Act of incorporation on 7 June 1861.
+The company saw this as a threat and promoted the nominally-independent Llantrissant and Taff Vale Junction Railway, which obtained its act of incorporation, the Llantrissant and Taff Vale Junction Railway Act 1861 (24 & 25 Vict. c. li) on 7 June 1861.
 It was to build from the TVR main line near Trefforest to make a junction with the Ely Valley Railway at Maesaraul, near Llantrisant.
 The line opened in December 1863 for freight traffic.
 A passenger service was operated from Pontypridd to Llantrisant from 21 January 1875.

 The nominally-independent Cowbridge Railway was authorised on 29 July 1862 to build from the Great Western Railway (former South Wales Railway) station at Llantrisant to Cowbridge.
 This was another TVR dependency as it failed to generate the necessary subscriptions to build the line itself.
 The line opened in February 1865.
 The GWR line was broad-gauge and the branch to Cowbridge was accessed from the Llantrisant and Taff Vale Junction Railway.
 Trains from Pontypridd ran over the final section of the Ely Valley Railway and across the South Wales Main Line to the Cowbridge Railway terminus where they had to reverse to continue.